reige15/reigedataviz2.md/README.md

 ![Final](https://user-images.githubusercontent.com/73552628/99435786-a0c44480-28de-11eb-9adc-65757d2e7f56.png)

+Why I selected this dataviz vs the original?

 I could not figure out how to get the direct dashboard onto github, but I thought this showed the proportions broken out better than the orginal and was more colorful in meaningful ways.
 I decided on this data visualization, because it had the ability to show a few things all at once, unlike the pie chart.
 I did not have to worry about doing the math for the percentages, as it was done for me and for the audience.
-Additioanlly, I felt the colors here were less contrasting than in the original pie chart.
+Additionally, I felt the colors here were less contrasting than in the original pie chart.
 I tried really hard to make the chart more appealing and less like an old school report.
 I wanted to try and keep the reader interested and have big information be shown at first glance, but also have insights shown the third or fourth time a viewer looked at it.
 Throughout this process, I was also able to learn the strenghts and weakness of each tool which was nice for future use.

 [Back to Main Page](/Reige-Portfolio/)